 The Educational Technology Center is offering short workshops on Desire2Learn.
-No registration is required for these sessions, which will be held in in LIB 373.
+No registration is required for these sessions.

 These hands-on demos plus Q and A will last 50 minutes, with more time available for those faculty or staff who would like additional one-on-one support.

 Scheduled sessions are:

 - D2L Gradebook, Wednesday, 8/27, 1-3 p.m., LIB 373